White Monastery: The library

-The ancient library of the White Monastery is rich in many categories such biblical, hagiographical, liturgical, etc. This provides the researcher with good knowledge about what the monks were reading and what they were allowed to read at different stages of the monastery development.
-However, the early times are not too well represented in the surviving fragments, This can be either attributed to their frequent use or simply they were victims of time and of decline of the monastery in later times.
+The ancient library of the White Monastery is rich in many categories such as biblical, hagiographical, liturgical, etc. This provides the researcher with good knowledge about what the monks were reading and what they were allowed to read at different stages of the monastery's development.
+However, the early times are not too well represented in the surviving fragments.
+This can be either attributed to their frequent use or simply that they were victims of time and of the decline of the monastery in later times.
 The dialect of these manuscripts were predominantly in Sahidic Coptic, which was perfected in its literary form by Saint Shenouda the Archimandrite.
 There were also some bilingual manuscripts.
-The early ones were in Sahidic Coptic and Greek, while the latter ones had Sahidic Coptic and Arabic.
-The writing material employed were mostly parchment, because of its prevalence, but some of the later ones were found on paper.
+The early ones were in Sahidic Coptic and Greek, while the later ones had Sahidic Coptic and Arabic.
+The writing materials employed were mostly parchment, because of its prevalence, but some of the later ones were found on paper.

-The first Category, and most abundant, is the Biblical manuscripts.
+The first category, and most abundant, is the Biblical manuscripts.
 Nearly every book of the Old Testament, including the Deuterocanonical Books is represented.
-The only exception is some of the Historical books, which were always in short supply in Egyptian monasteries.
-The New Testament on the other hand is represented in its entirety though in a fragmentary shape.
+The only exception is some of the historical books, which were always in short supply in Egyptian monasteries.
+The New Testament, on the other hand is represented in its entirety though in a fragmentary shape.

-A second category is the apocryphal Gospels, Acts, and Biblical lives that were frequently read in Egyptian Monasteries.
-These include the Gospel of the Twelve, Gospel of Bartholomew, Acts of Thomas, Acts of Pilate, Life of Virgin Mary, and History of Joseph the Carpenter.
+A second category is the apocryphal Gospels, Acts, and Biblical lives that were frequently read in Egyptian monasteries.
+These include the Gospel of the Twelve, Gospel of Bartholomew, Acts of Thomas, Acts of Pilate, Life of the Virgin Mary, and History of Joseph the Carpenter.

 A third category is the historical manuscripts, which are rare in any of the Coptic libraries found thus far.
 However, in the White Monastery one finds a substantial part of an ecclesiastical history manuscript.
 That manuscript deals with the history of the Coptic Orthodox Church of Alexandria in the 4th and 5th centuries.
 In addition, there are several fragments of codices that record the acts of the great Councils of Nicaea and Ephesus.